 Our beef, veal and venison supplier has been operating full restraint stunning systems for all livestock, investing significantly for a number of years.
 This ensures our incidence of second stunning is significantly below industry levels.
-They are continuing to invest in this area through industry R&D projects.
+They are continuing to invest in this area through industry R&D projects maintaining their relationship with the Humane Slaughter Association.